Thursday, August 31, 2017

 I found it was a good idea to make the first script shorter.
 Most early drafts are over done, over long, with way to much sugar.
 Jump in making many cuts, tightening wherever possible.
 Your fealty is to the narrative arc, to the story itself.
 Not the Poetry.

-How do your characters answer this question?
+How do your characters face this question?
 How are we drawn deeper and deeper into its web?
 You have to know these things or you will die and this fifty million dollar project will die, too.

 The ABOUT question is, I believe, the most massive inquiry a project can face.
 That's why you can never let it go.
 Why are we huddled masses gathered together in this theatre on this night looking at this movie?
 Director Sidney Lumet once said, it's not just the plot, it's the beating heart and soul of the film.
-As Ben Affleck pointed out, the plot is the meat you throw to the guard dogs.
+As Ben Affleck pointed out, the plot is the meat you throw to the various guard dogs.
 The "about" is why you must climb over that wall in the first place.

 In the effort to tighten things up, cut words, lines, even scenes if you can.
 If the story flows without it, sayonara sucker.
 Was Steven King's thousand page version of "The Stand" really better than his earlier, shorter one?
 And if possible, rewrite as much of the first twenty pages as you can.
 Because that's when they are really paying attention.
-And show some heart by leaving the first writer's name on it; the Writer's Guild will work all that out later.
+And show some class by leaving the first writer's name on it; the Writer's Guild will work all that out later.
 But at this point, don't be a credit hog.

 And understand this -- as you are contemplating rewriting someone's script, somewhere, someone has that same furrowed brow contemplating rewriting yours.
 Nearly EVERYONE gets re-written.
 In my years in Hollywood, the only times I wasn't rewritten were on "Dadah is Death" made in Australia during a writers strike.
 And on "Lakota Woman" for which I thank director Frank Pierson and producers Lois Bonfiglio and Jane Fonda who held the line for me.
 God love 'em.
 There was nothing for the Guild to work out.